grimmer0125/d4c-queue/README.md

 - public static register(defaultTag: string | symbol)

+This decorator is to supply defaultTag setting and is not necessary if you supply the optional tag in `@D4C.synchronized`.

 ```typescript
 @D4C.register(Symbol("jojo"))
 @D4C.register("jojo")
 ```

-keep in mind that using string has a little possibility that others use the same key string and will use the same queue
+Keep in mind that using `string` has a little possibility that others use the same key string and will use the same queue.

 - public static synchronized(option?: { inheritPreErr?: boolean; noBlockCurr?: boolean; tag?: string | symbol })